enrightc/The-Gourmet-Cake-Club/README.md

 - **About**
   - Directly beneath the hero the website visitor will find a "welcome" message that provides a brief overview of the website and the content that can be found within.

-- **Features**
+- **Sections**
   - Within the main body of the landing page website visitors will find sections that relate to the pages of the website ("Cake of the Month" and "Baking Tips").
 Each section contains a brief description on what the user will find if they explore the pages and a "Read More" link that will direct them to the relevant page.
 It is intended that the "Cake of the Month" image and description will be updated each month with the new monthly cake feature.
+  - The "Read More" links are implemented as Bootstrap buttons, providing a consistent and visually appealing design for user interaction.
+The styles have been customised to align with the website aesthetics.

 Welcome message and features:
 ![Navigation bar](docs/readme_images/landing-page-features.png)

   **Call To Action**
-  - At the bottom of the page visitirs will find a call-to-action.
+  - At the bottom of the page visitors will find a call-to-action.
 Clicking the "sign-up" button triggers the same modal as seen in the navigation bar.

 Call-to-Action:
 ![Call to action screenshot](docs/readme_images/cta-screenshot.png)